-Sales and marketing expenses increased \$0.7 million, or 35%, in the first quarter of 2016 compared to the first quarter of 2015 primarily due to an increase of \$0.3 million in compensation expense, which included a non-cash stock-based compensation increase of \$0.1 million, as a result of an increase in employee headcount.
-We also experienced an increase of \$0.3 million related to the increase of the use of market research consultants, trade show presence, and website and social media activities in connection with ramping up our marketing efforts.
+Sales and marketing expenses increased \$1.0 million, or 24%, for the six months ended June 30, 2016 compared to the same period in 2015.
+The increase is primarily due to an increase of \$0.6 million in compensation expense, which includes an increase in non-cash stock-based compensation of \$0.1 million, as a result of an increase in employee head count.
+The use of market research consultants also contributed to an increase of \$0.3 million.